 Emtriva Dosage and Administration

 Emtriva is taken by mouth once daily and may be taken without regard to food [see Clinical Pharmacology (12.3)].

-- Emtriva capsules: for children weighing more than 33 kg who can swallow an intact capsule, one 200 mg capsule administered once daily orally.
+Emtriva capsules: For pediatric patients weighing more than 33 kg who can swallow an intact capsule, one 200 mg capsule administered once daily orally.

 |Creatinine Clearance (mL/min)|